EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 in the PostgreSQL 15 beta).

 [^ABOUT_CONCURRENT_BACKUP]:
-  Concurrent backup is a technology that has been available in PostgreSQL since version 9.2, through the _streaming replication protocol_ (for example, using a tool like `pg_basebackup`).
+  Concurrent backup is a technology that uses the _streaming replication protocol_ (for example, using a tool like `pg_basebackup`).

 As well as being the recommended backup approach, concurrent backup